-Amy McFadden has narrated close to 300 titles and has a REP to PROTECT in Humor, Romance, Not-Super-Violent Thrillers…and various (delightfully ridiculous) combinations thereof.
+Amy McFadden has narrated over 300 titles and has a REP to PROTECT in Humor, Romance, Not-Super-Violent Thrillers…and various (often delightfully ridiculous) combinations thereof.

 Audie Award Winner The Brink (Short Stories)